An Axiomatic Theory for Reversible Computation: Introduction

 Reversible computing studies computations which can proceed both in the standard, forward direction, and backward, going back to past states.
 Reversible computation has attracted interest due to its applications in areas as different as low-power computing~\cite{Landauer61}, simulation~\cite{CarothersPF99}, robotics~\cite{LaursenSE15}, biological modelling~\cite{CardelliL11,PhillipsUY12} and debugging~\cite{microsoft,LaneseNPV18b}.

-There is widespread agreement in the literature about what properties characterise reversible computation in the sequential setting.
-Thus in reversible finite state automata~\cite{Pin87}, reversible cellular automata~\cite{Kari18}, reversible Turing machines~\cite{Bennett:1973} and reversible programming languages such as Janus~\cite{YokoyamaG07} the main point is that the mapping from inputs to outputs is injective, and the reverse computation is deterministic.

-Matters are less clear when it comes to reversible computation in the concurrent setting.
-Indeed, various reversible concurrent models have been studied, most notably in the areas of process calculi~\cite{DK04,PU07,LaneseMS16}, event structures~\cite{UlidowskiPY18}, Petri nets~\cite{BarylskaKMP18,MMU19} and programming languages such as Erlang~\cite{LaneseNPV18}.

-A main result of this line of research is that the notion of reversibility most suited for concurrent systems is \emph{causal-consistent reversibility} (other notions are also used, e.g., to model biological systems~\cite{PhillipsUY12}).
-According to an informal account of causal-consistent reversibility, any action can be undone provided that its consequences, if any, are undone beforehand.
+There is widespread agreement in the literature about what properties characterise reversible computation in the classical sequential (hence deterministic) a notion of reversibility suited for concurrent systems called \emph{causal-consistent reversibility} (other notions were also used later on, e.g., to model biological systems~\cite{PhillipsUY12}).
+According to an informal account of causal-consistent reversibility, any action can be undone provided that its consequences\footnote{By consequence we mean any subsequent transition which could not be permuted with $t$ while preserving the resulting state.} if any, are undone beforehand.
 Following~\cite{DK04} this account is formalised using the notion of causal equivalent traces: two traces are causal equivalent if and only if they only differ for swapping independent actions, and inserting or removing pairs of an action and its reverse.
 According to~\cite[Section~3]{DK04} \begin{quote} Backtracking an event is possible when and only when a causally equivalent trace would have brought this event as the last one \end{quote} which is then formalised as the so called causal consistency (CC)~\cite[Theorem 1]{DK04}, stating that coinitial computations are causal equivalent if and only if they are cofinal.
 Our new proof of CC (Proposition~\ref{prop:PL WF CC}) shows that it holds in essentially any reversible formalism satisfying the Loop Lemma (roughly, any action can be undone) and the Parabolic Lemma (roughly, any computation is equivalent to a backward computation followed by a forward one), and we believe that CC is insufficient on its own to capture the informal notion.